abobco/Catatonia/README.md

 * [nipplejs](https://www.npmjs.com/package/nipplejs):  virtual joysticks

 ## Bundling:
-Export settings are in the "webpack.config.js" file Build the app from the terminal with this command:
+Export settings are in the "webpack.config.js" file.
+Build the app from the terminal with this command:
  `
  npm run build